Technology

 3. CDN edge caching with stale-while-revalidate

-Performance tuning techniques that reduce JavaScript cost focus on Server Components, bundle hygiene, and strict third‑party governance.
+Performance tuning techniques that reduce JavaScript cost focus on Server Components for zero-bundle rendering, rigorous bundle analysis with tree-shaking enforcement, and strict third-party script governance.

 2. Bundle analysis and tree-shaking rigor